zaykov/web-page/index.md

 layout: page
 ---

-In April 2022, I have joined <a href="https://codasip.com/" target="_blank">Codasip</a> as Lead Innovation & Research Engineer.
-My focus will be on the next wave of computing in the context of RISC-V architectures, domain-specific acceleration, and supporting tooling.
+In 2022, I joined <a href="https://codasip.com/" target="_blank">Codasip</a> as Lead Innovation & Research Engineer.
+My technical focus is on the next wave of innovation in the context of RISC-V architectures, AI/ML and domain-specific acceleration, and supporting tooling.
+I am also responsible for creating and maintaining technical roadmaps, leading a team, handling the Codasip contribution in  Grant proposal preparations and Horizon Europe projects, and interfacing with academic and industrial partners.

 From 2012 to 2022, I was Lead Scientist at <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a> where I was responsible for multiple internal and external (FP7/ H2020) projects that brought concepts to prototypes and later transitioned them to products.
 I was developing technical roadmaps, leading a team, generating patents and papers, architecting proof of concept designs, and actively collaborating with academia in the area of multi-cores, edge AI computing, RTOS, tools, and application customization.
 My contributions improved performance, guaranteed real-time properties, preserved safety, and reduced development costs.

 ## Research Interests
+* Computer Architectures
 * Edge AI computing
 * Real-Time Systems
-* Heterogenous Computing
-* SW and HW architectures

 ## Experience